myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Then a third one of us said, "_It is not land.
 It is another way for something to remain unsunk._"
 >
 > [**Cap'n ROTY BROI (ID 996)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) asked what that meant.
 But none of us answered quickly.
-That frightened the Captain, because usually when we delay an answer, what is delayed is not an explanation, but a universe.
+That frightened the **Captain**, because usually when we delay an answer, what is delayed is not an explanation, but a universe.
 >
 > ***
 >
 > [**Cap'n ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) Log...
 >
-> Melting Date: Unknown (after money melted)
+> Melting Date: Unknown (after **The Melting Money**)
 >
 > Message:\
 > Hi, I'm [**Cap'n ROTY BROI (ID 996)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md)...
 >
 > I once wrote that my successors must not rush to call that island land, reality, savior, protection, or mistake.
 I wrote that because I felt old words were too eager to become the owner of something they did not yet understand.
 After [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), the word "land" became too dangerous to speak carelessly.
-After money melted, the word "value" could no longer be trusted just because it stood upright on numbers.
+After **The Melting Money**, the word "value" could no longer be trusted just because it stood upright on numbers.
 >
 > But today I must write a new word, or perhaps an old word that has only now revealed the wound inside it: [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md).
 >